Kodik77rus/express-api/README.md

 #### 3. GET `http://localhost:3000/api/ad/604a990f7c6dba?fields=description`

-returns response satus code 200, and a json object which contains a title, price and description of ad.
+Returns response satus code 200, and a json object which contains a title, price and description of ad.

 ```json
 {